SonarSoftwareInc/importer/README.md

 To validate addresses, instance the `AddressValidator` class and call `validate` on it with the path to your account import.

+Whichever addresses are rejected cannot be geocoded.
+You will have to fix these addresses by hand before importing them to Sonar.
+Go through each entry in the failure log, clean it up, and then add it to the validated list.
+You can then feed the validated list to the account importer.

+The requirement for addresses in Sonar is a line1 value, a city, a state, a zip/postal code, a country, and a county (if the address is in the US, and the state has counties.)
+You can get a list of valid counties from the Sonar API at `/api/v1/_data_/counties/{state}` where `{state}` is the two character state (e.g. WI, AZ.)
+If some addresses cannot validate, there is no point in running them through the validator repeatedly - fix them by hand, and move on to the account import.
+Bear in mind that any failures in the address validator will translate into failures in the account importer, so make sure you run through this step first!

 `$results = $addressValidator->validate("/home/simon/accounts.csv");`

 ###Importing accounts